-This page provides answers to frequently asked questions related to COVID-19 related test data and reporting.
+This page is part of the FAQs on Testing for SARS-CoV-2 and provides answers to frequently asked questions related to COVID-19 related test data and reporting.

 A: Laboratories are required to report to state and local public health authorities in accordance with applicable state or local law.

-For additional information, see the laboratory data reporting guidance and FAQs from the Department of Health and Human Services (HHS).
+For additional information, see the Diagnostic Data & Reporting page from the Department of Health and Human Services (HHS).

 A: In order to reduce reporting burdens for testing facilities and ensure that the core COVID-19 related test data is accurate and meaningful, pre-harmonized terminology standards -- LOINC and SNOMED-CT codes -- are available.
 Using this basic and simple approach to ensuring the same test is described the same way can help establish infrastructure needed to accomplish our mission of protecting and promoting public health.